amvstrm/docs/faq.md

 ## The video is not loading on the player

-If you see the loading animation for too long on the player, it's most likely because the video is not fully loaded, the video does not exist or the video URL has expired.
+If you see the loading animation for too long on the player, it's most likely because the video is not fully loaded, the video does not exist or the video URL has expired also CORS error.

 You can fix it by refreshing the watch page or switching to a different player.

 ## API returned (Too much req) but the header isn't

-Since we use the official Anilist's GraphQL API, we can only get 90 req per minute as stated on their [API docs](https://anilist.gitbook.io/anilist-apiv2-docs/overview/rate-limiting).
+Since we use the official Anilist's GraphQL API, we can only get __90 req per minute__ (__30 req per min__ for right now) as stated on their [API docs](https://docs.anilist.co/guide/rate-limiting).

 ## Can I use your logo and name?